Easy-Diffuser/Model/README.md

 ## Support and Feedback

+Easy Diffuser is implemented by [박찬호](https://github.com/charlieppark), [허찬용](https://github.com/H-ChanY).

+If there's any need for support or feedback, feel free to add issues in the corresponding repository.

+Or you can freely contact via email:

+박찬호 : chanho.park@dankook.ac.kr

+허찬용 : chanyong@dankook.ac.kr

+---

+## About Easy Diffuser

+Easy Diffuser was developed to address the following issues:

 - Outputting tags may take approximately 3 seconds due to the large model size.

 - The software accurately extracts main keywords related to the image.

 - It generates images according to the user's preferences based on the Stable Diffusion model.

 - Various features have been implemented for developers.

 - The software is divided into fine-grained functions, making it easy to create other software.

----

-## About Easy Diffuser

-Easy Diffuser was developed to address the following issues:

 1. Users spend a lot of time generating diffusion images.
 2. Repeated generation of diffusion images consumes a lot of computing resources and power.